-I am certainly not going to diss the classic broccoli and cheese combination, but these days one of my favorite ways to eat broccoli is raw.
+I am certainly not going to dis the classic broccoli and cheese combination, however these days one of my favorite ways to eat broccoli is raw.

-I love the crunch-factor, and how a delicious broccoli salad makes me feel.
+The crunch-factor can’t be beat, and I love how a delicious broccoli salad makes me feel.

 I have mentioned before that I struggle with grocery waste and this is something I have been working diligently on.

 To keep things light, I used a no-mayo dressing, which makes this a great side to heartier dishes for your next grill out.
-(I am pretty sure this will be making an appearance on our Labor Day menu!)
+(I am pretty sure this will be making an regular appearance in our menus once spring and summer hit.)